The Psychology of

 ...the reflexive capture of attention and awareness by spiders does not even require their categorization as animals.
 Performance was often comparable between identifiable spiders and stimuli which technically conformed to the spider template but that were otherwise categorically ambiguous (rectilinear spiders; New & German, 2015, p.
 21)

-Our ancestors were more likely to reproduce when they found a mating partner.
+Our ancestors reproduced if they found a mating partner.
 Sexual stimuli are hard-wired into our attention system (Most et al., 2007).

 Some speakers (e.g., Tony Robbins) sustain the audience’s attention with profanity.